mvvrus/ActiveSession/MVVrus.AspNetCore.ActiveSession/README.md

 ## Release Notes

+1.2.0:

-current - Make minor improvements to the EnumAdapterRunner and AsyncEnumAdapterrunner classes implememntations.
+ Make minor improvements to the EnumAdapterRunner and AsyncEnumAdapterrunner classes implememntations.
 Add end-to-end tests for these classes.

  Add IActiveSessionFeature.RefreshActiveSession method that allows obtaining a new active session after terminating the current one within the same request handler.
-Also add a new extension method with the same name to HttpContext class to use this feature.
+Also add a new extension method with the same name to HttpContext class to use this feature [documentation](https://mvvrus.github.io/api/MVVrus.AspNetCore.ActiveSession.ActiveSessionContextExtension.RefreshActiveSession.html).

- Semi-breaking change: move the properties - Id and CompletionToken - into the ILocalSession interface and property BaseId - into the IActiveSession interface.
-But because the previous versions of the librey always does use these interfaces together, no code using the library is expected to be broken, so I decide that this change does not deserve the new major version.
+ Semi-breaking changes: move two properties - Id and CompletionToken - into the ILocalSession interface and property BaseId - into the IActiveSession interface.
+But because the previous versions of the library always does use these interfaces together, no code using the library is expected to be broken, so I decide that these changes does not deserve a new major version.

+ Introduce an active session group object, containing references to items common to the whole user session and implementing ILocalSession interface ([documentation](https://mvvrus.github.io/articles/UsingActiveSessionGroups.html)).

- Allow read-only access to the Properties dictionary of an active session object after the object is disposed.
+ Allow read-only access to the Properties dictionary of an active session object or an active session group object after the object is disposed.

+ Introduce TakeOwnership extension method for ILocalSession interface that passes responsibility of disposing a disposable object associated with an active session or an active session group after thir disposing to this active session or group [documentation](https://mvvrus.github.io/api/MVVrus.AspNetCore.ActiveSession.LocalSessionExtensions.TakeOwnership.html).

 1.1.1 - Set correct release notes in the package description.